Metrics within your SaaS business

-Doubling down on your marketing avenues that have proven to bring in the best returns is the best course of action.
-Refining your sales and marketing efficiency can ensure you stay on the right path and the positive trend continues.
+Doubling down on marketing avenues that have proven to bring in the best returns is the best course of action.
+Refining your sales and marketing efficiency can ensure that you stay on the right path and that the positive trend continues.

-Broadening the scope of your potential customer base for your product and targeting new demographics can draw in more revenue and increase your magic number as well.
+Broadening the scope of your potential customer base for your product and targeting new demographics can draw in more revenue and increase your magic number.

 Key players in the Saas Magic Number Game